ddttom/doc2web/docs/architecture.md

 The doc2web application provides a robust solution for converting DOCX documents to web-friendly formats while preserving styling and structure.
 By analyzing the document's XML structure rather than its content, the application remains generic and content-agnostic, working effectively with any document regardless of its domain or purpose.

-The enhanced implementation now includes comprehensive accessibility features ensuring WCAG 2.1 Level AA compliance, detailed metadata extraction and preservation, and robust track changes handling.
-These enhancements make the application suitable for professional and enterprise environments where accessibility, metadata, and revision tracking are critical requirements.
+The enhanced implementation now includes comprehensive accessibility features ensuring WCAG 2.1 Level AA compliance, detailed metadata extraction and preservation, robust track changes handling, exact numbering preservation, and reliable DOM serialization.
+These enhancements make the application suitable for professional and enterprise environments where accessibility, metadata, revision tracking, and precise document structure are critical requirements.

+The application now features advanced numbering extraction and resolution capabilities that ensure exact preservation of DOCX numbering formats in the HTML and CSS output.
+The numbering-resolver.js module maps paragraphs to their numbering definitions and resolves actual sequential numbers based on document position, handling complex hierarchical numbering with proper nesting and sequence.

+Additionally, the implementation includes comprehensive DOM serialization verification to ensure content preservation during HTML processing.
+This addresses potential issues with empty body content, browser-specific serialization differences, and structure integrity, providing fallback mechanisms and detailed logging for debugging purposes.

 The modular architecture and clear separation of concerns make the codebase maintainable and extensible, while the comprehensive error handling ensures reliable operation even with complex or problematic documents.